athiefaine/bdd-monopoly/README.md

 Scenario: Player Emma passes GO and gets rewarded Given player Emma owns 400M
   When player Emma passes GO
-  Then player Emma receives 200M
+  Then player Emma should receive 200M
-  And player Emma owns 600M
+  And player Emma should own 600M
 ```

 Are 100% fine with this example?